aisingapore/PeekingDuck/README.md

 > pip install peekingduck
 ```

-*Note: for users with ARM-based devices such as a Raspberry Pi or M1 MacBook, please refer to the documentation for more detailed [installation instructions](https://peekingduck.readthedocs.io/en/docs-v1.2/getting_started/03_advanced_install.html).*
+*Note: for users with ARM-based devices such as a Raspberry Pi or M1 Mac, please refer to the documentation for more detailed [installation instructions](https://peekingduck.readthedocs.io/en/docs-v1.2/getting_started/03_advanced_install.html).*

 PeekingDuck can also be [installed in a virtual environment](https://peekingduck.readthedocs.io/en/docs-v1.2/getting_started/02_basic_install.html).